MFA, Visual Communications/Electronic Media, VCU

 Pamela Turner is a multi-media artist working in experimental animation.
-She teaches studio and lecture courses in new media and animation at Virginia Commonwealth University, since 1997.
-She is Chair and associate professor in the Department of Kinetic Imaging.
+She is Chair and associate professor in the Department of Kinetic Imaging and has taught studio and lecture courses in new media and animation at Virginia Commonwealth University since 1997.
 Experience of natural forms and spaces are catalyst for her visual work, which has been exhibited both nationally and internationally at galleries and film festivals, including the Ajijic Festival Internacional de Cine 2000, Ajijic, Mexico; Nashville Independent Film Festival; Worldfest Houston; and the Mill Valley Film Festival.

 Her animation “Falling Back to Earth: Tomatillo” (2000) won a Director’s Citation at the 21st Annual Black Maria Film and Video Festival, a Gold Award in Experimental Video and Film Animation at Worldfest Houston, Best Animated Narrative Award at the Brooklyn Film Festival, and the CiNY (Cinewomen New York) Award for Outstanding Filmmaking in Animation.
 “Between Frames“, won an award for Experimental Short and Best Editing and has screened at the BAC 39th International Film and Video Festival, in Brooklyn, NY, and Madcat Women’s International Film Festival, San Francisco, CA.

 She is the director of the Adam K. Beckett project at the iotaCenter in LA and Beckett’s biographer.
 She has presented his work at the National Gallery of Art, REDCAT, and has directed a comprehensive DVD containing his art and animation.
 In 2009 she co-hosted a retrospective of Beckett’s life and work at the Academy of Motion Picture Arts and Sciences’ Linwood Dunn Theater in Hollywood.